 Upstream’s solution offers holistic monitoring and detection of cyber attacks across all the connected sources, covering communications between the vehicles, the infrastructure, and the third party services and applications connected to the automotive cloud network, aiding OEMs in nearly all requirements of the WP.29 CSMS regulation.

-Upstream’s centralized automotive cloud-security protects connected cars’ entire ecosystem and offers vital technologies such as digital-twin profiling and behavioral analysis.
+Upstream’s centralized automotive cloud-security platform protects connected cars’ entire ecosystem and offers vital technologies such as digital-twin profiling and behavioral analysis.
 Based on correlating multiple data feeds, cloud-based cybersecurity provides full visibility of all the connected vehicles and services, and turns that data into actionable cybersecurity insights to alert on real-time cyber events and prevent attacks as they occur.

 In the next few years, as cybersecurity regulations and standards become globally implemented and enforced, OEMs, Tier 1 and 2 suppliers, and mobility service providers must continue in their efforts to ensure safe and secure automotive products and services and meet the expectations of their regulators and consumers.
 Ultimately, the goal of the regulation, the goal of the OEMs, and Upstream’s solutions are the same: to protect connected vehicles and especially their drivers against the ever-growing and very real threat of cyber attacks.